 To calculate the Rule of 40, three primary metrics are used: Annual Recurring Revenue (ARR), Monthly Recurring Revenue (MRR), and EBITDA Margin.
 These metrics provide a comprehensive view of a company’s growth, profitability, and overall financial health, making them essential components of the Rule of 40 calculations.

-By understanding these metrics and how they are used to calculate the Rule of 40, businesses can improve their business.
+Businesses can improve their business by understanding these metrics and how they are used to calculate the Rule of 40.